Transition Finance Case Studies: ACEN — Project Sale to Special Purpose Vehicle

 Summary

-In 2022, ACEN Renewables (energy subsidiary of the Philippines-based conglomerate Ayala Group), offtaker of the 246 MW (net) South Luzon Thermal Energy Corporation (SLTEC) coal plant, closed a deal to fully sell its equity in the plant to a special purpose vehicle (SPV) and thereby reduce the plant operating life by 25 years, to 2040.
+In 2022, ACEN Corporation (energy subsidiary of the Philippines-based conglomerate Ayala Corporation), offtaker of South Luzon Thermal Energy Corporation’s (SLTEC’s) coal plant, closed a deal to fully sell its equity in SLTEC and the plant to a special purpose vehicle (SPV) and thereby reduce the plant operating life by 25 years, to 2040.

 ACEN had originally planned to sell off the asset to a buyer that was willing to own and operate the plant for its expected remaining lifetime, as the company wanted to pivot toward 100% renewable energy by 2025.
 A combination of investor pressure to avoid continued plant operation after divestment and ambition from ACEN leadership to be a leader in the clean energy transition led to the decision to explore managed phaseout opportunities as a potential path to get the plant off ACEN’s balance sheet.
 ACEN therefore pursued investing in renewable energy and selling its equity stake in SLTEC to investors with lower return hurdles, enabling the plant to retire earlier than scheduled.
 Additional details on the SLTEC coal units can be found in Appendix Exhibit 3.1.